ConcourseOpen/DeFi-Pulse-Adapters/README.md

 DEFIPULSE_KEY='SDK_KEY_HERE'
 ```

-If you don't already have one, contact the DeFi Pulse team to be issued an SDK key and replace the placeholder `SDK_KEY_HERE` with your key.
+Replace the placeholder `SDK_KEY_HERE` with the key you obtained after signing the contributor ageement.

 To verify that you have access and everything is working, try running: